7 Valuable Tax Time Tips

 5. Prepay your PAA membership (or other business bills and expenses)

-Claiming a tax deduction this year for expenses which wholly or partly relate to next year helps you reclaim them earlier with a higher refund in the current year.
+Claiming a tax deduction this year for expenses which wholly or partly relate to next year helps you reclaim them earlier.

 6. Remember these often overlooked deductions